modular-component/website/docs/usage/writing-hooks.md

 ```

 This can get very powerful the more custom stages you add to your factory, exposing application context such as
-stores, internationalisation system, API services, etc. to your hooks.
+stores, internationalization system, API services, etc. to your hooks.